NATO chief wary of Russian troop buildup in Belarus | WTOP News

-BRUSSELS (AP) — NATO Secretary-General Jens Stoltenberg expressed concern Thursday that Russia is continuing its military buildup around Ukraine, and that it has now deployed more troops and military equipment to Belarus that at any time in the last 30 years.
+BRUSSELS (AP) — NATO Secretary-General Jens Stoltenberg expressed concern Thursday that Russia is continuing its military buildup around Ukraine, and that it has now deployed more troops and military equipment to Belarus than at any time in 30 years.

-More high-level diplomacy was expected in Moscow and Kyiv amid deep uncertainty of Russia’s intentions.
-Ukrainian President Volodymyr Zelenskyy is hosting Turkish President Recep Tayyip Erdogan for talks in the Ukrainian capital.
-Russian President Vladimir Putin meets with his Argentine counterpart Alberto Fernandez in Moscow.
+Meanwhile, more high-level diplomacy unfolded in Moscow and Kyiv amid deep uncertainty about Russia’s intentions.
+Ukrainian President Volodymyr Zelenskyy hosted Turkish President Recep Tayyip Erdogan for talks in the Ukrainian capital.
+Russian President Vladimir Putin was to meet with his Argentine counterpart, Alberto Fernandez, in Moscow.

 Russia now has more than 100,000 troops stationed near Ukraine’s northern and eastern borders, raising concern that Moscow might invade again, as it did in 2014, and destabilize the Ukrainian economy.
 Russian officials deny that an invasion is planned.